isiryder/laravel-api-example/README.md

 ## Installation

-Using sail (PHP version 7.4+ required in local machine)
+Using sail (Make sure you have PHP version 7.4+ in local machine, then install composer and have docker running too):

 ```bash
 composer require laravel/sail